 MemorialCare's medical experts have studied the findings of these clinical trials and the scientific data and agree with the CDC and FDA recommendations that the vaccines are safe, effective and will lead to a significant reduction in the spread of the virus.

 It is possible you may experience side effects after vaccination.
-This is normal.
-Recipients have complained of pain at the injection site, fatigue, chills, fever, muscle aches and headaches.
+This is normal for each of the vaccine brands.
+Recipients have complained of pain at the injection site, fatigue, chills, fever, muscle aches, nausea, redness of the skin, swelling, and headaches.
+For most people, the side effects of these vaccines are mild or moderate and last only a day or two.

 People who have a history of anaphylaxis to another vaccine or injectable medication should be carefully monitored for 30 minutes if they choose to get the vaccine.
 Anaphylaxis is a severe allergic overreaction of the body’s immune system, which can be life-threatening.
 Those concerned or who have been told by their healthcare provider to carry an EpiPen should speak with their physician before receiving the vaccine.